zacherytcox/stelligent-u/06-auto-scaling/README.md

 _After updating, what did you see change?
 Did your running instance get replaced this time?_
+>Yes and Yes

 ##### Question: Launch Config

 _Did the launch config change or was it replaced?_
+>It was replaced (had a conflict with the replacement because I used a custom name)

 #### Lab 6.1.5: Launch Template